 The introduction of the Aira app isn’t the only step being taken to make transit more accessible to individuals who are blind or low vision, either.

-In November, a group of blind and low-vision customers will be invited to help test technology that will provide audio instructions at and near the Green Line’s Raymond Avenue Station.
+In 2021, a group of blind and low-vision customers were invited to help test technology that provides audio instructions at and near the Green Line’s Raymond Avenue Station.
 The instructions come through an app using Bluetooth and beacon technology fixed to the station and other points nearby.

-New tactile maps that can orient blind or low-vision customers are also being installed at the Raymond Avenue Station.
+New tactile maps that can orient blind or low-vision customers were also installed at the Raymond Avenue Station.